Finding the Best Places to Retire Since 2006!

 Today, it is known for its easy lifestyle, excellent fishing and abundance of retirees.
 In fact, 70% of residents are age 45 or better.
 Residents are evenly divided between Democrats and Republicans, and 24% of locals hold at least a four year college degree.
 The crime rate meets the national average.

-The cost of living is 5% above the national average, and the median home price is $230,000.
+The cost of living meets the national average, and the median home price is $235,000.
 Properties range from modest manufactured homes and nice ranch ramblers to stylish waterfront estates.

 Outdoor recreation is why many retirees come to Englewood.
 Four state parks are within close proximity.
 Golfers love the two dozen courses in and around town, and fishermen revel in the area's abundance of of redfish, grouper and tuna.